GPU deployment using Vulkanlink

 Note

-Note that We don't support the full spectrum of GPUs here(2).
-This is more of a mechanism to help us develop IREE itself--in the long term we want to perform multiple targetting to generate to multiple architectures if no target is given.
+We don't support the full spectrum of GPUs here and it is impossible to capture all details of a Vulkan implementation with a target triple, given the allowed variances on extensions, properties, limits, etc. So the target triple is just an approximation for usage.
+This is more of a mechanism to help us develop IREE itself.
+In the long term we want to perform multi-targeting to generate code for multiple architectures if no explicit target is given.

 Run a compiled programlink

-tools/iree-run-module \
+iree-run-module \

 --device=vulkan \